Debt Factoring: How It Works, Pros, Cons, and When to Use It?

 12. Can debt factoring replace professional debt collection?

 No. Factoring is a financing tool, not a recovery method for already-problematic or disputed invoices.
-Seriously overdue, disputed, or high-risk debts typically require specialist debt collection, negotiation, or settlement, as discussed throughout our debt collection service page and case studies.
+Seriously overdue, disputed, or high-risk debts typically require specialist debt collection, negotiation, or settlement.

 13. How is debt factoring different from invoice financing?